Daniel-Mietchen/datascience/nih-strategic-plan.md

     - Unprecedented opportunities on the basis of molecular knowledge
     - Breakdown of traditional disease boundaries
     - Breakthroughs need partnerships and often come from unexpected directions
- -  **Components of the Areas of Opportunity that Apply Across Biomedicine that are not applicable to an NIH-wide Strategic Plan**
  -  **Future opportunities or emerging research needs**
   - Provide responders to such RFIs with an option to have their responses made public
   - Make NIH RePORTER more comprehensively open, so that it can be used as a tool to discover research ideas,  data, equipment, software or other resources as well as potential collaborators, mentors, educators